Ibaraki Prefecture: Airports

+However, Tokyo's Haneda Airport and Narita International Airport are also used by air travellers from the prefecture.

 Pronunciation

 The prefecture is often alternatively pronounced "Ibaragi by those who speak the regional dialect known as Ibaraki-ben.
 However, the standard pronunciation is "Ibaraki.
 According to the author of "Not Ibaragi, Ibaraki, this is most likely due to a mishearing of the softening of the "k" sound in Ibaraki dialect.